POLAR-fhiR/fhircrackr/docs/README.md

 head(bundles[[1]])
 ```

 After unserialization, the pointers are restored and you can continue to work with the bundles.
-Note that the example bundle `medication_bundles` that is provided with the `fhircrackr` package is also provided in its serialized form and has to be unserialized as described on its help page.
+Note that the example bundles `patient_bundles` and `medication_bundles` that are provided with the `fhircrackr` package are also provided in their serialized form and have to be unserialized as described on theit help pages.

 ### Save and load bundles as xml files
 If you want to store the bundles in xml files instead of R objects, you can use the functions `fhir_save()` and `fhir_load()`.